dabigjoe6/dabigjoe6/README.md

 ### Hello there,

-I'm a Systems Engineering Undergrad with a passion for Software Engineering.
+I'm a recent Systems Engineering graduate with a passion for Software Engineering.

 I actively engage in fullstack development with React, Nodejs and React Native.

-I'm currently learning Web3 and solidity in building smart contracts and DeFi apps.
+I'm currently learning blockchain development.

 I enjoy building interactive motion animation on the Web with GSAP in my free time.

-I'm also interested in Distributed Systems, Building Large Scale Software.

 Sometimes I write technical articles on https://josepholabisi.medium.com